chancesmith/chance-smith-gatsby-blog/content/blog/pm-two-weeks-to-launch/index.md

 How can you get a faster release cycle with less blockers?

-Let's think abou the next two weeks and what can be released.
-Remember, just becuase you release doesn't mean you can make changes later.
+Let's think about the next two weeks and what can be released.
+Remember, just becuase you release doesn't mean you can't make changes later.
 Just get something out there and get some feedback.

 Here are some tips I can give...